NL33/electron-git/znext.md

 if a doc is read only (and threfore no code added)--that is fine. you are not updating it anyway.

 just like an idea--a single place for all your work related to a project.
-Get version control, searchability in a single spot (across all doc types--recall that mac can't search apple notes)
+Get version control, searchability in a single spot (across all doc types--recall that mac can't search apple notes--actually it can).

+organized by your overview notes (commit notes) so you cn see what changed across the project.

+# steps

+Projects can span folders and documents.

+Projects can be saved anywhere. user selects the projects.

+They can include microsoft word, logic pro, power point, excel, apple notes, gmail text, etc.

+Ultimately, you have different projects, with version control notes attached to them
+***
+When create a project, you can add an existing folder or create a new folder for the project.

+Then, can save docs directly to the project and commit changes with notes.

+So when go to update project, the app shows you the project the file is a part of, and you can update changes. (remember, more likely you'll be working on one file at a time for these items)

+Or you can add it to another project or create a new project based on it.